zenml-io/zenml/docs/book/advanced-guide/stacks/stack-state-management.md

 We will continue to support the old commands for the time being, but we strongly recommend adding your custom stack component provisioning and deprovisioning logic to the terraform recipe files.
-Or Make it independent of the main implementation of the stack component.
+Alternatively, you can make it independent from the main implementation of the stack component.
 {% endhint %}

 ## Defining States of Custom Components